 Those in favor of completely disarming schools love the idea of having extra counselors to treat disturbed students before they lose it entirely and attack their classmates.
 The idea, of course, is that if the kids can get professional help early on, they’ll be just fine.
 Besides, having a police presence didn’t stop the shooting at Marjory Stoneman Douglas High School, so why keep cops around?

 There are plenty of skeptics, though, and with good reason.
 The Parkland, Florida shooter saw mental health professionals and was reported to both the local police and the FBI well in advance of his attack.
 The officer present at the time of the shooting remained outside.
 He was ineffective not because armed security is powerless against an active shooter, but because he chose not to act.
 Opponents to the bill point to other would-be mass murderers who were stopped by school resource officers and wonder how many will die in Illinois schools if cops are removed from campus.

 While the initial goal seemed to be the elimination of resource officers in schools, the bill as it exists today doesn’t stop schools from involving the police – whether as full-time resource officers or as needed in response to specific situations.
 But it does offer financial rewards after more mental health professionals and social workers have been hired without actually increasing the budget before.
 And where will schools find the money to bring on the additional staff?
 Well, one obvious answer is to follow the bill sponsor’s apparent intent and swap the cops for counselors.

 So no, HB 4208 doesn’t actually stop schools from having or increasing armed security.
-But it was originally meant to, and in practice, it probably still will.We value your comments!
-Please weigh in on our comment section below.
+But it was originally meant to, and in practice, it probably still will.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com